nrlheni/friend-management-app/README.md

 ## Features

 - **Friend List**: View a list of all your friends and see profile details.
+In this page you can add/create friend request to anyone (users)
-- **Friend Request**: Send, accept, or decline friend requests.
+- **Friend Request**: View a list of all the friend requests from another user.
+You can also Accept or decline the friend requests.
-- **Blocks**: View list of all blocks, and block users.
+- **Blocks**: View list of all blocks.
 - **Mutual Friends**: View mutual friends between users.
+This feature can found in detail of user
-- **User Info**: View additional information about users, including profile details.
+- **User Info**: View information about users, including mutuals, and block action.

 ## Notes